MetaDocencia/SitioWeb/content/en/authors/laconga/_index.md

 -  Fellow Communities
 ---

-### Conócela en este video
+### Learn more about LA-CoNGA physics in this video

 {{< youtube jQZ-NYbmFog >}}

-### Sobre LA-CoNGA physics
+### About LA-CoNGA physics

-**[LA-CoNGA physics](https://laconga.redclara.net/)** es un programa educativo Erasmus + financiado por la unión europea para la formación de una gran Alianza en Física Avanzada.
-Su objetivo es contribuir a la modernización, accesibilidad e internacionalización de las instituciones y comunidades asociadas.
+**[LA-CoNGA physics](https://laconga.redclara.net/)** is an Erasmus + educational program funded by the European Union for the formation of a large Alliance in Advanced Physics.
+It aims to contribute to the modernization, accessibility, and internationalization of partner institutions and communities.